aws-samples/eks-workshop/content/intermediate/241_pixie/using_pixie/mysql_data.md

 Click on the table row to expand.
 We can see that our error is a SQL syntax error: the `OR` condition was misspelled.

 The output should the request with the error you recently triggered.
 Click on a row to inspect the row data in json format.
-Scroll down to the `resp_body` json key and you can see that our error is a `SQL syntax error`: the `OR` condition was misspelled.
+Scroll down to the `resp_body` json key and you can see that our error is a `SQL syntax error`: the `OR` condition was misspelled as `ORR`.

 ```bash
 You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'ORR tag.name=?
 GROUP BY id ORDER BY ?' at line 1,